School of Architecture

 4. Managing Global City Regions

 Course organization format and teaching method: lectures and seminars (4 hours per day for a consecutive 4 days.
 There will be two 2-hour sessions every day.
-One hour will be used for lecture and the other will be for seminar in each session)
+One hour will be used for lecture and the other will be for the seminar in each session).

 Teaching Materials included: a reading list will be assigned during the teaching week.